 TENANT LATE PAYMENT FEES

-Another part of the tenancy agreement is how much tenants must pay if they’re late on rent.
+Another part of the tenancy agreement when renting out your house is how much tenants must pay if they’re late on rent.
 These late payment fees are in place to encourage renters to pay on time.
 Letting agents can use a portion of these late payment fees as their commission.
 Because late payments must be tracked and chased, it’s only right at the agent receives payment.
 Landlords should negotiate this fee with the agent and include it in the agreement.
 You don’t want to incentivize the idea that agents can make money off of tenants who don’t pay on time.